 - 1. To enable Strong Communities Grant Funding to be awarded to submissions as outlined in Appendix A attached to this report, in line with the Council's Constitution and the scope of the scheme. - 2.
-To provide Cabinet with an update on the Strong Communities Grant Fund.
+To ensure that the current year's unallocated funds are protected for Strong Communities Grants in 2023/2024.